-Beyond Pesticides opposes the relisting of L-malic acid because the database does not support the decision to relist.
-The principal document of support is a Technical Advisory Panel (TAP) review of DL-malic acid, the synthetic form, which does not address the manufacture of Lmalic acid by fermentation.
-Given the inadequacies of the documentation, the HS should request a supplemental TR to document environmental and health impacts, as well as the need for the material.
-We submit additional information based on a patent, but urge the HS to seek more.
-In addition, we believe that some issues raised by the petition are beyond the purview of the HS and we request that the Materials/GMO Subcommittee (MS/GMO) add them to its workplan.
+Beyond Pesticides opposes the relisting of L-malic acid because the database does not support the decision to relist on §605(a).
+We are glad to see that a new technical review (TR) was performed, although it raises new issues.
+In addition to the helpful discussion of manufacturing processes in the TR, the additional information based on a patent, included below, should be considered.
+In addition, we believe that some issues raised by the petition are beyond the purview of the HS and we request that the Materials/GMO Subcommittee (MS/GMO) add fermentation processes to its workplan.